About

 Moving Architecture

-Dissing+Weitling: Buildings, bridges and renovation rooted in Nordic design DNA and driving new solutions forward
+Dissing+Weitling: Buildings, bridges and cultural heritage rooted in Nordic design DNA and driving new solutions forward

 Irrespective of the type of construction, its scale and country, we strive to make a positive difference for the people using it every day.
 Cycling through a city should be fun, working in an office should be comfortable, and waiting for a train should not feel too boring.
 Our architecture is a catalyst of good experiences as we move people through distances and spaces.